dancryer/PHPCI/README.md

 Configuration
 -------------

-Check that everything is working fine by going to the `config.php` page in a browser and follow the instructions.
+Check that everything is working fine by going to the `web/config.php` page in a browser and follow the instructions.

 The distribution is configured with the following defaults: